 About Grace Deeb

-Only 20 days after it release, Grace was asked to go to Frankfurt to represent the Arab world along with the Egyptian singer Amr Diab in the Frankfurt Book Fair and sang 3 songs from the album; Ghannali, Wallah Bitmoun and Heya which inspired the audience and made a good buzz which made the organizers release a CD of all participants in the book fair including the 3 songs performed by Grace.
-In the same year, Grace performed for the first time in the International Festival of Carthage which was a huge success for her with the Arabic audience singing a mixture of her own and old Arabic songs her own way and style.
+Only 20 days after the album's release, Grace was asked to represent the Arab world in Germany along with the Egyptian singer Amr Diab in the "Frankfurt Book Fair."
+She presented three songs: "Ghannali", "Wallah Bitmoun" and "Heya" which inspired the audience and made an excellent impression causing the organizers to release a CD of all participants in the book fair, including the three songs performed by Grace.
+In that same year, Grace performed in the International Festival of Carthage, which was a huge success for her and made her recognized with a much wider Arabic audience.

-The second album under Ghinniyat Grace Deeb...
-Aktar Min Gharam ("Grace Deeb's Songs...
-More Than Love") was released was on the 28th of February, 2006 and had great feedbacks all over the Arab world.
+Grace's second album "Ghinniyat Grace Deeb...
+Aktar Min Gharam" (translated as "Grace Deeb's Songs...
+More Than Love") was released on February 28, 2006.
+The album had great feedbacks from all over the Arab world.

-The third album Ma Bteshbah Hada ("There is none like you") was released on the 11th of June, 2008.
-This album was called the best-selling album by Grace Deeb as she wrote the lyrics and composed the music of most songs in this album, which were later all filmed in video clips.
+Grace's third album "Ma Bteshbah Hada" ("There is none like you") was released on June 11, 2008.
+This album was Grace's best-selling as she wrote the lyrics and composed the music of most of its songs.
+Music videos were later created for all the songs.

-Latest releases were a Christian CD called "Grace Deeb Singing From The Tent Of Praise" which included You Raise Me Up which is a re-make of Josh Groban's song, and remixes of 3 songs from her 1st album but in different languages; "Chantons L'amour En Guitare" (Ghannali previously) in French, Arabic and English, Hard On Me (Hiya previously) in English and Arabic, Believe The Story (Mabrouk Aleiky previously) in English and Arabic.
+One of her humanitarian projects was the release of a Christian CD called "Grace Deeb Singing From The Tent Of Praise" which included "You Raise Me Up" of Josh Groban, and remixes of three songs from her first album but in different languages: "Chantons L'amour En Guitare" ("Ghannali") in French, Arabic and English; "Hard On Me" ("Hiya") in English and Arabic; "Believe The Story" ("Mabrouk Aleiky") in English and Arabic.